jerry81/GHP/tech/docker.md

 ### docker in docker

+the idea: to run a docker inside a docker container

+this is not recommended

+### sidecar

+this is recommended alternative to DiD

+connect a container not running Docker daemon to docker daemon of host system

+### definition - docker daemon

 ### docker compose

 [reference for docker compose](https://docs.docker.com/compose/reference/restart/)

+can compose multiple images defined in docker compose or link to Dockerfile

 a yaml file that is run with docker-compose up